prabirshrestha/FacebookSharp/README.md

 		MessageBox.Show(fbAuthResult.ErrorReasonText);
 	}

-You can specify extened permissions by specifify it in the FacebookSettings.
+You can specify extened permissions by specifying it in the FacebookSettings.

 	fbSettings.DefaultApplicationPermissions = new[] { "publish_stream","create_event" } };

-Please refer to http://developers.facebook.com/docs/authentication/permissions for more information on extended permissions.
+Please refer to [http://developers.facebook.com/docs/authentication/permissions](http://developers.facebook.com/docs/authentication/permissions) for more information on extended permissions.

 #### IFacebookMembershipProvider